 Attorney received a telephone call from someone with whom Attorney had no prior professional relationship ("Employee").
 Employee told Attorney his name, and that he had been referred to Attorney by another attorney.
 Employee then began to explain why he contacted Attorney, stating that he worked for a not-for-profit entity and believed that he may have been the victim of employment discrimination based on a prohibited characteristic.
 Attorney realized that there are a limited number of entities of the type for which Employee worked and that Attorney represented one of those entities.
 Attorney asked Employee not to reveal any further information about the potential case and immediately asked the name of Employee's employer.
 Employee indicated that Attorney's client was Employee's employer ("Employer").
-Attorney then told Employee that he could not represent him and that Attorney represented Employer of his intent to make a claim.
+Attorney then told Employee that he could not represent him and that Attorney represented Employer.
+Attorney then recommended several other attorneys to Employee.
+Attorney also inquired whether Employee had notified Employer of his intent to make a claim.
 Employee said he had not and that he had not conclusively determined to make the claim.
 Employee asked Attorney not to inform Employer that Employee was considering filing a claim.
 In the course of the conversation, Attorney formed a conclusion, based on the observation of certain facts, that Employee may have a condition that would be relevant as a defense to the discrimination suit, if filed.
-The conclusion was not based on any facts disclosure of pending, threatened and unasserted claims which may be asserted as defined in Financial Accounting Standard No.5.
+The conclusion was not based on any facts disclosed to Attorney by Employee.
+Attorney received a request for an auditor's letter, in the customary form, for Employer asking for disclosure of pending, threatened and unasserted claims which may be asserted as defined in Financial Accounting Standard No.5.